0. Head Over Heels - the single

 In the summer the US TV team came to Stockholm and recorded interviews with Agnetha, Frida, Benny and Stikkan for the forthcoming special "Freeze frame".
 Both Agnetha and Frida were talking about their solo projects, Stikkan about ABBA and Benny about music.
 Björn did not appear in the show.
 Agnetha was interviewed in Stockholm on the island Skeppsbron, Frida in the city center in Kungsträdgården, Stikkan at the office in Hamngatan 11 and Benny in the Polar Studios.
 The show was aired in 1983.

-The Day Before You Came video, September 21, 1982
+The Day Before You Came - the video

 Making of the video